antzGames/Easy-Web-Loader/README.md

 - only `Export Project` option supported (no PCK/ZIP)
 - you custom images have to be PNG format.
 - your custom images are recommened to be 1280x720 or smaller.
+- This is initial release, and it was built for my own game jams.
+If you find bugs please open an issue.

 ## Video